iterorganization/Waveform-Editor/docs/source/training/training.rst

          Provide an outline from an equilibrium IDS, for example by using the URI below if you are on SDCC.
 Visualize the boundary outline of the time steps at 200s and 251s, do you see a difference?
 Run NICE inverse for both time steps, what happens in each case?
+         What happens if you change the P' and FF' profiles from the manual parameterisation to the profiles from the corresponding equilibrium IDS?

          .. code-block:: bash